-When you replace the cooker, check behind it again once more to make sure that the electricity cable is not caught or trapped.
+When you replace the cooker, again check behind to make sure that the electricity cable and gas hose are not caught or trapped.

-Levelling the Cooker
+Levelling

 Place the cooker in its intended position.
 Take care not to twist it within the gap between the kitchen units, as otherwise, damage may occur to the cooker or units.